 - Noneducational software

-For more information, use this Minnesota Department of Revenue link.
+For more information, visit Minnesota Department of Revenue.